TechnoMom/magic8ball.swift/README.md

 # magic8ball.swift
-Duplicate the Magic 8-Ball using Swift
+This is a project from [Codecademy's](https://codecademy.com) iOS Developer Career Path.
+The assignment was to duplicate a Magic 8-Ball using Swift.